NQ-TU/MusicVisuals/README.md

 - Check out the WaveForm and AudioBandsVisual for examples of how to call the Processing functions from other classes that are not subclasses of PApplet

 # Description of the assignment
+This project is the combined work of 4 team members, to create visuals that are interactive with our song, [Heartbeat - Childish Gambino.](https://youtu.be/uN8VQiKgRrU?si=vwhKmCmouqWreZ4a) We analysed audio elements of the song and then, using different methods visualised them using processing in Java.

 # Instructions
 Run Main.java inside ie\tudublin, this will run our Heartbeat.java file where we handle rendering each persons visual.

-To switch between each persons visuals select 1-X keys.
+To switch between each persons visuals select 1-6 keys or 0 to enter the menu.
 Press R to restart the song and Spacebar to pause the song.

 - Noels Visuals: There are 3 visuals being rendered.
 To view anyone by itself simply comment out the unwanted ones:
 ```Java